ViniciusAmbrosi/csv-duplicate-identifier/README.md

 ## For Local Setup & Configuration

-1. Run . ./setupvirtualenv.sh to isntall virtual env for python3 and configure a virtualenv instance
+1. Run . ./setupvirtualenv.sh to install virtual env for python3 and configure a virtual env instance
-2. Run . ./envconfig.sh to activate virtualenv instance and install dependencies
+2. Run . ./envconfig.sh to activate virtual env instance and install dependencies

 ## Usage and Execution